PredatorK9/MNIST_MLP/README.md

 # MNIST_MLP
-A simple notebook to demonstrate the operations of an MLP on MNIST dataset
+A simple notebook to demonstrate an MLP on MNIST dataset